2020 USL Championship season

 The 2020 USL Championship season was the tenth season of the USL Championship and fourth under Division II sanctioning.
 This was the second season under the name "USL Championship", having used the name "United Soccer League" through 2018.
 Real Monarchs were the defending USL Cup champions.
 The 2020 season saw 35 teams participate in two conferences during the regular season.

 On November 8, 2019, Ottawa Fury FC announced that it had suspended operations.
-The team had received sanctioning from its country's governing body, Canada Soccer, but was denied by U.S. Soccer and the continental governing body of CONCACAF.
-Additionally, the 2020 season is the first season without Nashville SC.
+The team had received sanctioning from its nation's governing body, Canada Soccer, but was denied by U.S. Soccer and the continental governing body of CONCACAF.
+Additionally, the 2020 season was the first season without Nashville SC.
 The club's identity transferred to a Major League Soccer team that started play in 2020.

 The season was suspended on March 12 due to the COVID-19 pandemic in North America.
 On June 4, the league announced a return to play on July 11, 2020.

 The playoffs began on October 10, and originally scheduled to conclude with the USL Championship Final on November 1.
 The Final was then cancelled the day before because several Tampa Bay Rowdies players and staff tested positive for COVID-19.
 The championship would not be awarded.

 Real Monarchs were the defending USL Championship champions, but failed to qualify for the playoffs.